obiorag/obiorag.github.io/teaching.md

 ---

-> **Reminder:** Keep up with the readings and practice problems to stay on track.
-Regular participation is key to mastering the material.
+> **Reminder:** Keep up with the homework to stay on track.
+Regular participation and review is key to mastering the material.